mokadi-suryaprasad/kubernetes-notes/Kubernetes-errors/README.md

 4. Look at events in the cluster with `kubectl get events`.

-5. # CrashLoopBackOff - What It Means and How to Fix It
+# 5.CrashLoopBackOff - What It Means and How to Fix It

 ## What is CrashLoopBackOff?
 `CrashLoopBackOff` is an error that happens when a container keeps crashing and Kubernetes is waiting before restarting it again.
 This means something inside the container is failing repeatedly.